FP&A Salary Guide Based on Experience

 What is the highest salary in FP&A?

-The highest average base salary and total compensation in an FP&A team will typically be the Director or VP.
+The highest average base salary and total compensation in an FP&A team will typically be the director or VP.

-As shown earlier in the article, Directors and VPs can earn an average base salary as high as $210,300 and $268,850, respectively.
 Add on bonuses, stock options, and other benefits, and it’s easy to see a career in FP&A can be highly lucrative.

 Is FP&A tough?

-Yes, FP&A can be a tough and stressful job.
-There can be long days and weekend work during busy times, and ad-hoc reports from senior leaders often need to be completed as soon as possible.
+During busy times, there can be long days and weekend work, and ad-hoc reports from senior leaders often need to be completed as soon as possible.

 However, each member of the FP&A team is well compensated, which can make those stressful periods easier to manage.